 This course provides specific conditioning, techniques, strategies and instruction in baseball.
 The course is designed for men of exceptional ability who wish to participate in intercollegiate baseball.
-The course fulfills the requirement for a physical education activity and meets the state intercollegiate requirement for conditioning in preparation for competition.
+The course fulfills the requirements for a physical education activity and meets the state intercollegiate requirement for conditioning in preparation for competition.
+Instructor Consent required.
+Transferable to UC or CSU; see counselor for limitations

-KINIA 2AD 3.0 units
+KINIA 2AD

-Off-Season Conditioning for Athletes
+Off-Season Conditioning for Athletes 180 hours laboratory Grading: letter grade

 This is a variable unit course that is designed for any student preparing for intercollegiate athletic competition.
 The specific physical fitness routines required by the intercollegiate athlete during the offseason will be addressed.
 The purpose of the course is to develop a level of physical fitness, strength, and conditioning that will enhance the athlete's ability to be successful in intercollegiate competition.
-This course unit value can range from .5(27hours) -3(162 hours).
-Transferable to CSU
+This course unit value can range from .5 (27hours) - 3 (162 hours).

-KINIA 3AD 3.0 units Basketball (Men)

-180 hours laboratory Recommended Preparation: Enroll by Instructor Consent Grading: letter grade
+KINIA 3AD Basketball (Men) 180 hours laboratory Recommended Preparation: Enroll by Instructor Consent Grading: letter grade

-This course is designed for students who possess advanced basketball skills and abilities and who
+This course is designed for students who possess advanced basketball skills and abilities and who intend to participate in intercollegiate competitive basketball, which fulfills the legal requirement for a physical education activity.

-3.0 units KINIA 4AD Pre-Season Training for Athletes
+KINIA 4AD Pre-Season Training for Athletes

-180 hours laboratory Grading: letter grade or pass/no pass
+Recommended Preparation: Enroll by Instructor Consent Grading: letter grade or pass/no pass

 This is a variable unit course in which enrollment is limited to athletic team candidates.
 Emphasis is placed on sport specific technique development, team strategies and competitive performance.
 The course is designed with the intent of peaking performance for the upcoming intercollegiate athletic season.
 Students who repeat this course will improve skills and fitness specific to the chosen sport.
 This course unit value can range from .5 to 3.
+Transferable to CSU